SADiLaR/2022-11-09-SADiLaR-TTT/index.md

 However, if you have not used Zoom before, please click the link a few minutes early as it may prompt you to install the Zoom app or browser extension.
 You should have received a connection link in the same email that directed you to this website.
-If you found this page by another means and did not receive the connection link, please check your spam folder and email instructor.training@carpentries.org with your Trainers (contact details below) on cc.
+If you found this page by another means and did not receive the connection link, please check your spam folder and email mmasibidi.setaka@nwu.ac.za with your Trainers (contact details below) on cc.

 {% else %}
 {% assign inperson = "true" %}